sin5678/inav_cn_wiki/iNavFlight-Missions.md

 You can find documentation / specification for the LTM implementation in Inav in the [mwp documentation](https://raw.githubusercontent.com/stronnag/mwptools/master/docs/ltm-definition.txt).

 LTM will operate effectively over low data rate links.
 Currently the iNav implementation pushes c.
 300 bytes /sec, so in theory a 4800 over the air rate would suffice.
+There is a proposal in the comments for [PR 184](https://github.com/iNavFlight/inav/pull/184) that would provide a 'slow' mode down to 2400 baud (pushing approximately 170 byes/sec).
+Please note that iNav serial ports currently have a minimum speed of 9600 baud, so are more than adequate for LTM, even on soft serial.

 ## MAVLink (integration pending.
 [PR#186](https://github.com/iNavFlight/inav/pull/186))